The health benefits of Guinness

 Researchers from the University of Wisconsin found that drinking Guinness can help reduce blood clots and the risk of heart attacks.

 Like red wine and dark chocolate, Guinness contains antioxidants that are believed to slow down the deposits of harmful cholesterol on the artery walls.
 The darker the beer, the more anti-clotting activity, researchers found.
-However, experts have warned that even though drinking dark beer may have heart-healthy properties, the extra calories could negate any benefit as excess weight is also a risk factor for heart disease.
+However, experts warn that even though drinking dark beer may have heart-healthy properties, the extra calories could negate any benefit as excess weight is also a risk factor for heart disease.